fish-shell/fish-shell/doc_src/index.rst

 Variable expansion
 ------------------

 One of the most important expansions in fish is the "variable expansion".
-This is the replacing of a dollar sign (`$`) followed by a variable name with the _value_ of that variable.
-For more on shell variables, read the `Shell variables <#variables>`_ section.
+This is the replacing of a dollar sign (``$``) followed by a variable name with the _value_ of that variable.
+For more on shell variables, read the :ref:`Shell variables <variables>` section.

 In the simplest case, this is just something like::